Analyzing the payment result

 - The HTTP code of the encountered error,

 - instructions for resending the notification from the Merchant Back Office.

 The processing script must include at least the following steps:

-- retrieve the field list sent with the response in POST mode,
+- Retrieve the field list sent with the response via POST

 The script may check the order status (or any information of your choice) to see if it has not been already updated.